echo2echo/Perl-Web-Images/README.md

      $             sudo chmod 755 resize_images.pl

-Run the following command to create thumbnails
+Run the following command to create thumbnails (May require sudo)

-    $ ./resize_images.pl
+    $ sudo ./resize_images.pl

 If it works you will see a generated list of image files converted to thumbnails